solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 [add a second account on devnet](/content/courses/intro-to-solana/intro-to-cryptography.md) if you like, or find a friend who has a devnet account!

-Create a new file `delegate-tokens.ts`
+Create a new file `delegate-tokens.ts`.
+We use the system program account as the delegate here for demonstration.

 ```typescript
 import "dotenv/config";